Tucked away just 179km (approx.) from Perth, this property offers the opportunity to enjoy your own home on the banks of the Hotham River.

 Buyers Note: All measurements are approximate.
 Buyers should complete their own due diligence, including a visual inspection before deciding to enter into an offer to purchase the property.

-This property at 25 East Road, Popanyinning is a two bedroom, one bathroom house listed for sale by Sandra Hortin at Elders Real Estate.
+This property at 25 East Road, Popanyinning is a two bedroom, one bathroom house sold by Sandra Hortin at Elders Real Estate on 22 Apr 2024.

 Popanyinning is an Aboriginal name, first recorded by the surveyor John Forrest in 1869, for a pool in the Hotham River.
 Some records spell the place Popanying, or Popanyining, but these appear to just be misspellings of the original name.
 The meaning of Popanyinning is not known.